SilkRose/Pony/stories/unnamed-rarity-x-rainbow-romance-story/unnamed-rarity-x-rainbow-romance-story.md

 "What was the point of the kiss thing?
 Seems a little *too* direct for you."

-"I was trying to be more like you, I guess it failed."
+"I was trying to be more like you.
+But I guess it failed."

 Rainbow chuckles.
 "You did alright."

 "So, what do you say?
-Are you interested in me like that?"
+Do you like me that way too?"

-"Well, have to see how our first date goes to find out, right?"
+"We'll have to see how our first date goes to find out, right?"

 I look up at her in shock.